ogjayrussell/My-Projects/colloquial_sql/README.md

-## 3. Host model on AWS
+## 3. Host model on AWS SageMaker
-After testing the application with OpenAI's GPT-4 model containing 1.7 trillion parameters, I chose a more modest sized LLM to replace it - `Mistral 7B`.
+SageMaker is an AWS service that provides a way to train and deploy transformer models directly on AWS servers. <br> After testing the application with OpenAI's GPT-4 model containing 1.7 trillion parameters, I chose a more modest sized LLM to replace it - `Mistral 7B`.
 Reason for choosing Mistral 7B is because it has achieved Llama2 13B performance on all benchmarks.
 In effect, this model is a lot more cost efficient for local use cases.

-1. Create an AWS session using SageMaker Studio.
+1. **Create an AWS session** using SageMaker Studio.
-2. Access the Mistral 7B model through Hugging Face's Deep Learning Containers (DLC).
+2. **Access the Mistral 7B** model through Hugging Face's Deep Learning Containers (DLC).
-3. Fine-tune the model for better performance.
+3. **Fine-tune** the model for better performance.
-4. Deploy the model.
+4. **Deploy** the model.
-5. Application invokes AWS SageMaker endpoint - the model that powers the translation exercise from colloquial to SQL query.
+5. **Application invokes** AWS SageMaker endpoint - the model that powers the translation exercise from colloquial to SQL query.

 ## 4. Curate dataset for finetuning
 The performance of the model isn't quite there, and can be improved with a related dataset.
 Base models are found to be notably much more useful when fine-tuned.
 The composition of data is divided into `synthetic data` which I generated using gpt-4, and a much larger text-to-sql database.
 The combination will provide guidance on how the LLM should format its' responses and will improve general capabilities for this exercise.